 [Back to Home]

------The Leidig's Deluxe by Rainier Brewing is a rarer cone from Calif. - maybe (?) just 3 "inside" examples are known so far?
+-----The Leidig's Deluxe by Rainier Brewing Company, San Francisco, Calif. is a rare cone - maybe (?) just 3 "inside" examples are known so far?

----The "Mercier Collection" example was part of 55 cone group reportedly from a "Lake Tahoe find" around 1976 by Jim Mercier of Wisconsin.
-Around 1978, he sold all the beers to Dave Stark who continues to hold that "Deluxe" example.
+---The "Mercier Collection" example was part of 55 cone group reportedly from a "Lake Tahoe find" around 1977 by Jim Mercier of Wisconsin.
+Around 1978, he sold all the beers to Dave Stark who held this "Deluxe" example in his collection until sold in 2007.
 The Mercier example was the first time the brand was discovered by cone collectors active at the time, such as Dave Peck and wasn't pictured in BCU and Martell's books.

----Another example turned up oddly by a New Jersey breweriana collector Peter Lyndell (spelling?): he bought from the daughter of a Horton Brewing Co. employee about 12 cones.
-In the 1930's and '40's, occasionally mis-sent brands of cones would appear in pallets of new Horton Brewing cones and fortunately he saved some.
-There is a picture of just these cones, which shows a number of rare "low profile" brands: Leidig's Deluxe, Dawson Beer (w/card); National Beer; London Tavern Ale; brown ABC; among others, such as a high profile Red Top ale.
-Apparently also included (?) was an Ambassador cone that was sold earlier to Bob Gamer of NYC.
-Dick Caughey bought the remaining cones, and the Deluxe cone pictured passed through the hands of several collectors, and is now in Calif.
+---Another example (pictured) was turned up in the later 1970's, oddly due to the location found: by New Jersey breweriana collector Peter Lyndell (spelling?).
+He had gotten a group of about 12 cones from the daughter of a Horton Brewing Co. employee.
+Back in the 1930's and '40's, occasionally mis-sent brands of cones would appear in pallets of new Horton Brewing cones and fortunately the employee saved a number of these.
+A collector has a picture of just these cones, which show a number of mostly rarer "low profile" brands: Leidig's Deluxe, Dawson Beer (w/card); National Beer; London Tavern Ale; brown ABC; and an Ambassador cone that was sold to Bob Gamer of NYC.
+Dick Caughey bought a number of the remaining cones, including the Deluxe cone pictured.

----A 3rd example was passed to Gene DiCicco in the early 1990's by one of his many sources in Calif., this time from the Bay Area, where apparently this Deluxe cone was found.
-The can is now in Tom Waggoner's collection.
+---A 3rd example was passed to Gene DiCicco in the early 1990's by one of his many sources in Calif., who apparently found it in the Bay Area.
+Gene held this "Deluxe" example until around 1996 when he sold many of the cans in his collection.

------"Outside" examples have appeared, but very infrequently - including one by Gene DiCicco from a source in Arizona.
-More recently in 2006 a good dumper with colors dug by Ed Scoglietti, and both these "finds" are important as confirms the brtand very likely had been filled with beer.
+-----"Outside" examples have appeared, but very infrequently - including one by Gene DiCicco gotten from a source in Arizona.
+More recently in 2006 a good dumper with colors was dug by Ed Scoglietti - both these "dumpers" are important as confirms the brand very likely had been filled with beer.

 ----Leidig's Dutch Mill cone by El Rey Brewing-------------

-"On-grade" examples: Around 1976, a top shape example was also part of the "Mercier Collection".
-After learning about the label, in 1977 Bob Myers located three more in 1/1+ condition that had been found by a Highway Patrolman who flew a plane over Interstate 5.
-The pilot had seen them sitting on the inside of a wall in a half-basement of a "workshop" building that was behind a relative's pre-1920's home in a Calif. town.
-When getting the cans, Bob was shown the building to search it again, but no more cans were seen and still a question of who had left the 3 cans.
+"On-grade" examples: A top shape example was in the "Mercier Collection".
+After learning about the label in 1977, Bob Myers advertised specifically for the label in several Calif. towns, and located three more in 1/1+ condition.
+The cans had been found by a Calif.
+Highway Patrolman who flew a plane over Interstate 5.
+The pilot had seen them sitting on the inside of a wall in a half-basement of a "workshop" building that was behind a relative's pre-1920's home, left by some unknown person.
+When getting the cans, Bob was shown the building to search it again, but no more cans were seen.
+The Dutch Mill cone pictured is on of those from that "find".

 A few other "inside" examples have appeared, such as a 1+ example Gene DiCicco found in a Sacramento antique shop, but not many others for maybe a total of 5-8 examples around?